getdunne/MOrgan/README.md

 # MOrgan - "More than Organ"
-**NOTE this is a work in progress.
-I am holding off uploading code until I receive permission from one of the copyright holders.**

 This is a small collection of open-source audio plug-ins inspired by the basic design of [Hammond tone-wheel organs](https://en.wikipedia.org/wiki/Hammond_organ).
 These are NOT intended to serve as a "B-3 emulator"--if that's what you're looking for, have a look at the excellent (and free) [CollaB3 by Sampleson](https://sampleson.com/collab3-free-tonewheel-organ.html), or any of the many B-3 and "clonewheel" organ plug-ins available commercially.

 ## Goals of the MOrgan project